Enter your email below to access my best 35 content ideation strategies.

-Write the struggles down and move to the second step.
+I wrote these struggles down and moved to the second step.

-Let’s analyze the leading websites that our audience is reading.
+At this point I analyzed the leading websites that my audience was reading.

-In this case, our target audience spends most of their time on:
+In this case, my target audience spends most of their time on:

 I could visit these blogs to analyze which topics get covered again and again, but I found that Buzzsumo is a much faster option.

-And you’ll get the most shared posts as a result.
+And got the most shared posts as a result.

 Do you start to see how powerful this can be?

-By taking inspiration from the content that is already getting traffic, our own content will have a bigger chance to perform well.
+By taking inspiration from the content that is already getting traffic, my own content will have a bigger chance to perform well.

 In this case, these are the macro-topics that are performing the best:

-Note them down and let’s move to the third step.
+I noted them down and moved to the third step.

-This step is the same as the previous one, but we’ll focus on industry websites.
+This step is similar to the previous one, but the focus is on industry websites.

-For example, since our audience works in the retail industry, we’ll analyze the top-performing content on retail websites like Retaildive.com.
+Since my audience works in the retail industry, I analyzed the top-performing content on retail websites like Retaildive.com.